Self-acceptance versus self-esteem

 Self-acceptance means feeling good about yourself right now, exactly as you are – inhabiting this imperfect body, with these wrinkles on your face, famous/not-famous, rich/poor, married/single.
 This is not easy, and counterintuitive in some ways, because we all have parts of us we try to disown or pretend are not there.
 Unfortunately, this doesn't work very well, because the harder we try to ignore the bits we don't like (our anger, say, or vulnerability) the more loudly they clamour for our attention.
 So it's better to accept yourself warts and all.

 Meditation is an excellent companion on your journey towards self-acceptance, because the more you meditate, the more you come to realise that true happiness and contentment lies within.
 To be happy, we must let go of what the Buddha called the mind's three poisons: greed, hatred and delusion (in other words: wanting more stuff; being angry with or hating others; and refusing to see things as they are, rather than as we wish they were).
 Ironically, happiness lies in doing exactly the opposite of what those celebrity magazines tell us to do – craving things we don't need is what makes us miserable, not lacking them.

 Remember that you are perfectly OK, right now, exactly as you are.
 That doesn't mean you should just give up or never try to be happier, wiser, stronger – but try to accept yourself as you are at each stage of that lifelong journey.
-And if you would like some help contact me on 07766 704210, email email@example.com or use the contact form to get in touch.
+If you would like to book a session with me please call 07766 704210 or email firstname.lastname@example.org